cfkubo/rmq-workshop/k8s/readme.md

 [RabbitMQ Streams - extreme performance with unrivalled flexibility](https://www.youtube.com/watch?v=gbf1_aqVKL0&ab_channel=VMwareTanzu)

+Use Cases for Using Streams

+- Large fan-outs

+- Replay (Time-travelling)

+- Throughput Performance

+- Large backlogs

-🎉 Congratulations, Messaging Maestro! 🎉
+### 🎉 Congratulations, Messaging Maestro! 🎉

 You’ve now taken a fantastic journey through deploying and interacting with RabbitMQ on Kubernetes!
 You’ve installed the operator, deployed single and multi-node clusters, enabled plugins, managed users, and even run performance tests.

 Keep exploring, experimenting, and having fun with RabbitMQ and Kubernetes!
 The world of distributed messaging awaits your command! 🚀🐰📦